pavel-zhur/Economy/docs/intro.md

 - I want to be able to modify instructions to the AI interpreter and regenerate structured outputs for my message history (entire or partial)
 - I want to iterate multiple times until results are stable with minimal errors

+## Data Storage Challenges
+- I'm concerned about data storage, schema flexibility, and evolution
+- The system needs excellent observability
+- Reports and views must be easy to maintain when schema evolves
+- It should be very easy to revert changes when needed
+- I want a storage solution that is extremely flexible and minimizes struggles for users
+- The solution must be open source and deployable via Docker (no cloud-native services)
+- Users are not necessarily technical people, so the experience must be intuitive

 ## Reporting
 - Different kinds of reports based on the data
 - Ability to view the structured data source
+- Easy export and synchronization with Google Sheets is crucial

 ## Technical Stack
 - Docker